ahdinosaur/campjs-viii-ludditejs/README.md

 ???

-- second time presenting at a conference.
+- second time presenting at a conference
 - i want to share what i am passionate about
   - i might say negative things about some JavaScript patterns, but i use those patterns too
   - i don't want to yuck your yum